 - I AM ON THE REGISTERED SEX OFFENDER LIST, WHERE CAN I VOTE?

 Elections do not preempt laws that restrict access to individuals on the sex offender registry.
 The best option is to vote by mail or to vote at the Clerk’s Office.

 - IS VOTE BY MAIL SAFE?

 Vote by mail has been around since the Civil War and is a safe and reliable way to vote.
 Vote by mail used to be called “Absentee” but now any eligible voter can vote by mail/vote at home.
 States all across the U.S. are almost entirely vote by mail because of the cost savings, security, and ease of voting.
 There are numerous checks and balances in place throughout the entire vote by mail process to ensure complete transparency, integrity and accuracy.

 Vote by mail uses the same machines for ballot printing, tabulation, voter verification and checking in as in-person voting and all machines are developed and governed by strict federal rules.

 - ARE VOTE BY MAIL BALLOTS DIFFERENT THAN IN-PERSON BALLOTS?

 Not at all.
 You would vote for the same offices as if you voted in-person.

 - HOW WILL I KNOW IF MY BALLOT IS COUNTED?

-Ballots are checked in, verified, and cast by a 3-judge panel with judges from both parties.
+Ballots are checked in, verified, and cast by a multi-judge panel with judges from both parties.
 This ensures everything is done according to statue and accurately.
 If you log into My Voter Information, it will tell you when your ballot has been received by the Clerk's Office.
 If there is anything that would prevent your ballot from being cast, the Clerk’s Office would contact you immediately to rectify the issue.